Home » Bitcoin Trading Guide

 Bitcoin daily chart.
 Source: TradungView

-The above chart shows a moving average dead cross (the shorter-period (20) moving average crossed below the longer-period (50) moving average), signifying a potential price reversal and a possible market top.
+The above chart shows a moving average dead cross where the shorter-period (20) moving average has crossed below the longer-period (50) moving average, signifying a potential price reversal and a possible market top.
 Below the price chart is the stochastic-RSI showing an overbought market (above 80).
 With these signals, it may be wise to sell and take profit if you are a short-term trader.

 Another strategy you can use to determine the potential market top is the appearance of candlestick patterns, such as the bearish engulfing — a big bearish candlestick that engulfs the preceding day’s bullish candlestick.
 See the chart below.